-Be Prepared Part 1: We list the most recommended essentials to bring with you to hospital for chemotherapy
+We list the most recommended essentials to pack in your chemo bag for hospital

 Let’s be honest, hospitals are not much fun.
 And when you’re diagnosed with cancer, it may feel like you spend more time in waiting rooms and clinics than in your own living room.
 Whether you’ll be in hospital for a few hours for your chemotherapy treatment, or required for a longer stay overnight, preparation is key.
 We believe a well-stocked hospital bag can make all the difference during your time in hospital, and we want to help you feel comfortable, entertained and occupied while there.

 Today, we’re going to look at the essentials to pack in your chemo bag.